AmenJlili/power-sm/README.md

 # About:

 Power-SM ,short for Power-Sheet Metal, is C# COM Add-in for SolidWorks 64 bits.

-The main purpose of this add-in to perform tedious operations over hundreds of Sheet Metal CAD files and let Mechancial Design Engineer focus on the design.
+<p align="justify">The main purpose of this add-in to perform tedious operations over hundreds of Sheet Metal CAD files and let Mechancial Design Engineer focus on the design.

-Many Sheet Metal Design Engineers are faced with cumbersome tasks of modifying hundreds of Sheet Metak CAD files especially in mass-manufacturing environment.
+Many Sheet Metal Design Engineers are faced with cumbersome tasks of modifying hundreds of Sheet Metak CAD files especially in mass-manufacturing environment.</p>

 The main functionalities will allow users to: